Did you know that the word ‘Mississippi’ simply means ‘Big River’ in the Ojibwe language?

-Often grouped with other states in the area known as “The Deep South”, Mississippi can be too easily overlooked by travellers.
-However, whether you are history buff, music lover, or simply someone who enjoys a good plate of fresh seafood Gumbo, Mississippi has a little something for everyone.
+Whether you are history buff, music lover, or simply someone who enjoys a good plate of fresh seafood gumbo, Mississippi offers a little something for everyone.

 Known as the birthplace of the blues, Mississippi is celebrated for its vital role in shaping all American music.
 The state gave rise to music legends such as B.B.
-King and Muddy Waters, as well as famously being the birthplace of Elvis Presley.
+King, Muddy Waters and John Lee Hooker, as well as famously being the birthplace of Elvis Presley.

 Mississippi has also played a pivotal role in America’s, sometimes chequered, history.
 Within the state’s boundaries you can visit the sites of civil war battles, large mansion homes initially built on the profits of the slave trade, as well as museums highlighting the state’s significant role in the struggle for equality.